|Trees in my back yard|

 I now think of my philosophy students.
 For most of them, "church" flavors nothing about their lives.
 They can't taste "church" at all.
 I attribute this to a lack of influence.
 Most have never encountered church (because church is something to be encountered, not attended).
 Most think “church” is a building that houses religious programs and performances.

-How many people are in my church?
+How many people are in your church?
 Wrong question!
-Instead, ask, How salty is my church?
+Instead, ask, How salty is your church?
 Is it influential, as regards Jesus and the Kingdom?
 Focus on influence, by disciple-making.
 You could be twelve salty Jesus-followers and change culture.

 Focus on abiding, not on producing fruit.